 Additional documents

-• Criminal record certificate: A document proving the absence of a criminal record issued by the competent authorities of the country of origin and all countries where the applicant has resided for more than six months in the last five years.
+- Police Certificate of Record: A document that can prove the applicant doesn’t have any criminal records from the competent authorities of the country of origin and all countries where he/she has lived for more than six months in the last five years.

-• Health insurance: A valid health insurance policy covering all types of medical services in Germany.
+- Health Insurance: Health insurance valid, covering all types of medical services in Germany.

 Procedural points

-After collecting all the necessary documents, the application is submitted in person to the local foreign affairs office.
-It is recommended to clarify the list of required documents in advance, as it may vary slightly depending on the specific region and the specifics of the case.
-Careful preparation and full compliance with the documentation requirements significantly increase the chances of successfully obtaining a permanent residence permit in Germany.
-Given the complexity of the process, applicants may need to consult legal experts specialising in German migration law.
+After gathering all the documents, the application is submitted personally at a local foreign affairs office.
+It would be highly recommended to clarify preliminary the list of required documents, as it may slightly differ in various regions and depending on specific features of the case.
+Careful preparation with full correspondence to requirements concerning documentation strongly increases chances for a positive result of receiving a permanent residence permit in Germany.
+Since the process is complicated, applicants can seek the services of lawyers who have specialized in German migration law.

-How long does it take to process a Germany residence permit?
+How long does a residence permit for Germany take?

 General processing times

-• Permanent residence permit: Applications for permanent residence permits take longer to process because of the need to thoroughly check all aspects of the applicant’s life in Germany.
-The processing time can be between 3 and 6 months.
+Permanent residence permit: Applications for permanent residence permits take much time due to the need to check all aspects of one’s life in Germany.
+The processing time ranges from 3 up to 6 months.

-• EU Blue Card: Applications for the EU Blue Card are usually processed faster, within 1-2 months, as it is a priority visa type reserved for highly skilled professionals.
+EU Blue Card: Generally, the application process for the EU Blue Card is much quicker – it takes between 1-2 months – because it is a priority visa class reserved for highly skilled professionals.

-1. Thorough preparation of documents: Ensure that all documents are fully compliant and submitted in full.
+Thorough preparation of documents: All should be fully compliant and complete.

-2. Apply early: Apply as early as possible, especially if you plan to apply during traditional application periods.
+Apply early: Apply as early as possible if you happen to fall into a traditional application period.

-The processing time of a residence permit application in Germany depends on many factors, including the type of visa, the accuracy and completeness of the documents, and the current workload of the migration authorities.
-By approaching the document preparation process responsibly and planning all stages of the application in advance, it is possible to significantly accelerate the receipt of the desired residence permit.
+The processing time for a German residence permit application might be different based on a lot of factors: the visa type, the accuracy and completeness of the documents, and the current workload of the migration authorities.
+In any case, responsible relations to the document preparation process and advance planning of all stages of application might significantly speed up the receipt of the desired residence permit.

 How long after permanent residency can I apply for German citizenship?

-1. Length of residence: In order to apply for German citizenship, the applicant must have been legally resident in Germany for eight years.
-A permanent residence permit is a prerequisite.
-However, this period can be reduced to seven years in case of successful completion of an integration course and to six years in case of special merit to the state, including outstanding social, economic or cultural achievements.
+- Residence period: German citizenship can be applied only after a period of eight years of legal residence in Germany.
+A permanent residence permit is a requirement.
+Still, the period is reduced to seven years if the applicant has successfully completed an integration course and to six years in case of special merits to the state, including outstanding social, economic, or cultural achievements.

-5. Renunciation of previous citizenship: In most cases, in order to obtain German citizenship, it is necessary to renounce your previous citizenship, unless otherwise stipulated in bilateral agreements.
+- Renunciation of previous citizenship: In most cases, in order to obtain German citizenship, it is necessary to give up your previous citizenship, unless otherwise stipulated in bilateral agreements.

 Citizenship application procedure

-1. Document Preparation: Gathering all necessary documents including proof of length of stay, financial documentation, language proficiency certificates and others.
+- Preparation of the documents: According to the list, it includes proof of length of stay, financial documentation, language proficiency certificates, and others.

-2. Applying: The application for citizenship is submitted to the local Aliens’ Office (Ausländerbehörde) or the city administration.
+- Application: The application for citizenship is sent to the local Aliens’ Office (Ausländerbehörde) or the city administration.

-3. Waiting for a decision: The citizenship application process can take several months to a year.
+- Waiting for the decision: The application process for citizenship may take many months to a year.

 How can Regulated United Europe help with Germany residence permit?